Choya5011/Poobar/README.md

     * left click: add
     * right click: remove
     * middle click: clear
-    * double click then right click (reason for weird combo is it's bugged/incomplete): add randomly (requires selecting multiple tracks)
+    * double click then right click (reason for combo is it's bugged/incomplete): add randomly (requires selecting multiple tracks)

+## Main Panel
+The main panel currently has 6 panels it looks out for titled:
+* Fluent Control Panel
+* Playlist View
+* Tab Stack
+* Smooth Browser
+* Essentials Fallback Stack
+If the title of any of these are changed the main panel can not fetch the panel.

 # Issues
 1. If there is a pop-up about the rating each time the Fluent Control Panel script is loaded: Right click the rating stars & set mode to foo_playcount.
 This will eliminate the popup.
+2. If monitor resolution is changed while foobar is open restart to refresh.
-2. If ever locked out of access to preferences button: ctrl + p
+3. If ever locked out of access to preferences button: ctrl + p

 ---
 Credits to the original authors of any modified scripts.
+Names can be found in their respective scripts.